-30. The land identified for protection is privately owned.
-The landowner has been advised in writing of the suspension of the 29A demolition request and City of Ballarat's intent to pursue interim and more permanent heritage overlay controls on the property.
+40. The land identified for protection is privately owned.
+The landowner has been advised in writing of suspension of the 29A demolition request and City of Ballarat's Council report to pursue interim and more permanent heritage overlay controls on the property despite the current Heritage Council IPO.